Planning your operation

 - Preoperative tests—Only operations in general anaesthesia.

 - Electrocardiogram—Only when you are older than 45 and will have general anaesthesia or local with deep sedation.
 Please upload the report to the patient platform at least one month before the operation so we can prepare and make the necessary judgments.
+If your doctor or hospital needs a letter you can download it here.

 - Blood test—For all ages when you're going to have general anaesthesia or local with deep sedation.
 Please email the results at least 1 month before your surgery.
 We really need the results of these investigations as our anesthesiologists won’t give anaesthesia without it.
 The tests we need are Hb, hematocrit, APTT/PTT, platelets, fibrinogen, creatinine, urea, electrolytes (ex.
 Potassium, Sodium, Chlorine), HIV and Hepatitis C. If your doctor needs a letter from us you can download it here and fill in your name and the date.